signalfx/tracing-examples/EARLY-ACCESS.md

 distributed service-oriented/microservices-based software systems using various tools, languages, frameworks and cloud services.
-These new environments require a new way to understand user transactions that flow across service boundaries with a transaction goes thru 10s/100s of services to complete a single user request.
+These new environments require a new way to understand user transactions that flow across service boundaries with a transaction going through 10s/100s of services to complete a single user request.

 SignalFx's Distributed tracing will offer unique insights into distributed